 ”Companies should therefore continue to ask themselves what they could do to make their staff happy and productive.”
 If not, Johnson added, employees might eventually become ”so stressed as to be debilitated in the working environment”.

 According to the study, some companies have already found innovative ways of dealing with employee stress.
+One example is Continental Tyre South Africa (CTSA) offering debt-counselling services to staff.

 The Eastern Cape’s first registered debt counsellor, Zuki Bhaku, also a former CTSA employee, pays weekly visits to the firm’s head office in Port Elizabeth to help employees manage and pay off their debts.